-NOTE: nd denotes 'no data' where an industry is located in a water body with no WFD status information
+NOTE: nd denotes 'no data' where indsutries are located in areas with no WFD status information

-Table 12 lists the IPPC licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
+Table 12 lists the Section 4 licensed industries in the catchment up to a distance of 20 kilometres from the designated shellfish area.
 Map 20 illustrates these pressures and map references link the map and table.
-Information provided in the table in relation to the licensed industries includes:
+Information provided in the table in relation to the industries includes: